Rivera-ai/NanoGrad/README.md

   <img alt="NanoGradLogo" src="NanoGrad.png" width="50%" height="50%">
 </picture>

-NanoGrad: A small Autograd project
+NanoGrad: A small project from Autograd, which aims to implement Transformers-like models from scratch

 </div>